 Head(s): Prof. Dr.-Ing.
-Sebastian Reich (U Potsdam), Prof. Dr.-Ing.
-Rupert Klein (FU Berlin)
+Rupert Klein (FU Berlin), Prof. Dr.-Ing.
+Sebastian Reich (U Potsdam), Prof. Dr. Claudia Schillings (FU Berlin)

 Participating institution(s): FU Berlin, U Potsdam

-Computational flow models can only resolve part of the vast range of spatio-temporal scales found in the atmosphere.
-Consequently, their numerical discretisations modify scale interactions through associated truncation errors, and parameterisations of the net effects of unresolved scales introduce further model errors.
+Computational models can only resolve part of the vast range of spatio-temporal scales found in the atmosphere.
+Consequently, their numerical discretizations modify scale interactions through associated truncation errors, and parameterizations of the net effects of unresolved scales introduce further model errors.
 At the same time, insight into the current state of the atmosphere is limited by the sparsity of meteorological observations.
 To cope with the resulting

 This project aims at DA methods connecting scale analysis, computational fluid dynamics, and advanced data filtering.
-Methodologically speaking, we address the predictive modelling of weather systems whose root model is known but computationally inaccessible due to a cascade of partially unresolvable scales.
+Methodologically speaking, we address the predictive modeling of weather systems whose root model is known but computationally inaccessible due to a cascade of partially unresolvable scales.